dev-cafe/autocmake/doc/about.rst

 About Autocmake
 ===============

-You typically want to use CMake when you are tired of manually editing Makefiles.
+You typically want to use CMake when you get tired of manually editing Makefiles.
 Autocmake is for people who are tired of editing CMake files.
 Autocmake assembles CMake modules, generates ``CMakeLists.txt`` as well as ``setup.py``, which serves as a front-end to ``CMakeLists.txt``.
 All this is